Gregorio Weber International Prize in Biological Fluorescence

 The winner and two finalists of the Weber Prize 2008 were announced at the Biological Fluorescence Subgroup meeting on Saturday, February 2nd, 2008.

-The winner will receive a cash award of $2,500 and an invitation to present an acceptance lecture at the 7th International Weber Symposium on Innovative Fluorescence Methodologies in Biochemistry & Medicine, where the award will be presented.
-The remaining two finalists will receive honorable mention awards of $1,000 each, and will also be invited to the Weber Symposium.
+The winner received a cash award of $2,500 and an invitation to present an acceptance lecture at the 7th International Weber Symposium on Innovative Fluorescence Methodologies in Biochemistry & Medicine, where the award was presented.
+The remaining two finalists received honorable mention awards of $1,000 each, and were also invited to the Weber Symposium.

 - Dr. Long Cai